Bucks use lopsided run after Nash ejected, beat Nets 110-99

 TIP-INS

 Nets: Brooklyn played a second straight game without Markieff Morris, out for personal reasons.
 Seth Curry (left ankle) and T.J.
 Warren (left foot) still haven’t made their season debuts.
-Nash said before the game that Curry will practice with the team’s NBA G League affiliate Thursday and won’t be playing against the Dallas Mavericks the same night.
-The Nets are hoping Curry will be available after Thursday’s action. … Nash said before the game he wanted to see Ben Simmons recapture “that joy of playing the game” as the three-time All-Star returns after missing the entire 2021-22 season and undergoing back surgery.
+Nash said before the game that Curry will practice with the team’s NBA G League affiliate Thursday. … Nash said before the game he wanted to see Ben Simmons recapture ”that joy of playing the game” as the three-time All-Star returns after missing the entire 2021-22 season and undergoing back surgery.
 Simmons had four points, five rebounds and nine assists Wednesday.
 He hasn’t scored more than seven points in any of Brooklyn’s first four games.

 UP NEXT